 106West is removing large trucks from mountain towns and replacing all of them with a couple of small electric delivery carts.
 Their services are increasing pedestrian safety, reducing delivery truck congestion, and eliminating Scope 1 GHGs emitted by delivery trucks idling for hours every day in downtown areas.

 Take a short walk or e-bike to 106West’s local distribution center in Breckenridge to learn how 106West is revolutionizing the last-mile of food and beverage deliveries in mountain towns.
-Meet in the lobby of the Hotel Alpenrock at 2:30 p.m.
+Meet in the Alpenrock lobby at 2:30 p.m.

 We’re beyond excited to have Bill McKibben headlining the Opening Night of the Summit!
 Bill is one of the nation’s most notable climate activists and the author of the forthcoming book “Here Comes the Sun: A Last Chance for the Climate and a Fresh Chance for Civilization.”
 Alongside seven Middlebury students, he founded the first global grassroots climate campaign, 350.org.
 Every Summit attendee will receive a copy of Bill’s new book.